Alberto Fujimori: Military regime

-During Fujimori's first term in office, APRA, Vargas Llosa's party, and the Democratic Front remained in control of both chambers of Congress—then composed of a Chamber of Deputies and a Senate—hampering the enactment of economic reform.
+During Fujimori's first term in office, APRA and the Democratic Front (Vargas Llosa's party) remained in control of both chambers of Congress—then composed of a Chamber of Deputies and a Senate—hampering the enactment of economic reform.
 Fujimori also had difficulty combating the Shining Path due largely to what he perceived as intransigence and obstructionism in Congress.
 By March 1992, the Congress met with the approval of only 17% of the electorate, according to one poll; in the same poll, the president's approval stood at 42%.

 Fujimori and his military handlers had planned for a coup during his preceding two years in office.
 In response to the political deadlock, Fujimori, with the support of the military, carried out a self-coup on 5 April 1992, Congress was shut down by the military, the constitution was suspended and the judiciary was dissolved.
 Without political obstacles, the military was able to implement the objectives outlined in Plan Verde while Fujimori served as president to project an image that Peru was supporting a liberal democracy.
-Vladimiro Montesinos would go on to adopt the actual function of Peru's government.
+Montesinos would go on to adopt the actual function of Peru's government.

 The coup was well received by the public, with Fujimori's approval rating jumping significantly in the wake of the coup.
 Fujimori often cited this public support in defending the coup, which he characterized as "not a negation of real democracy, but on the contrary... a search for an authentic transformation to assure a legitimate and effective democracy".
 Fujimori believed that Peruvian democracy had been nothing more than "a deceptive formality—a façade".
 He claimed the coup was necessary to break with the deeply entrenched special interests that were hindering him from rescuing Peru from the chaotic state in which García had left it.